Sing a Song of Six Pants: Production notes

 Sing a Song of Six Pants was filmed on April 1–4, 1947.
 The title is a takeoff on "Sing a Song of Sixpence," the classic English nursery rhyme.
 The name of the tailor shop is "Pip Boys," a parody of the auto service chain Pep Boys originally opened in Philadelphia in 1921.
 Sing a Song of Six Pants was remade in 1953 as Rip, Sew and Stitch, using ample recycled footage from the original.

 There is an audio goof in the film during a scene when Moe is making pancakes on the pants press; director Jules White can be heard saying "Cut!" right as the camera fades into the next scene.

 Copyright status

-Sing a Song of Six Pants is one of four Columbia Stooge shorts that fell into the public domain after their copyright expired in the 1960s, the other three being Malice in the Palace (1949), Brideless Groom (1947), and Disorder in the Court (1936).
+Sing a Song of Six Pants is one of four Columbia Stooge shorts that fell into the public domain after their copyright expired in 1964, the other three being Malice in the Palace (1949), Brideless Groom (1947), and Disorder in the Court (1936).
 As such, these four shorts frequently appear on budget VHS and DVD compilations.
+The short was released on Blu-ray by Sony Pictures Home Entertainment as part of The Three Stooges Collection on August 13, 2024.